How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 • Personal Emergency Response Systems

-Medicaid will not pay for the room and board portion of assisted living.
-However, many states do offer an optional SSI State Supplement (OSS).
-This is a cash assistance program to help cover room and board costs.
-This benefit, which may also be called State Supplementary Benefits, supplements federal SSI payments a person already receives.
+Furthermore, many states offer an optional SSI State Supplement (OSS).
+Sometimes called State Supplementary Benefits, this is a cash assistance program that supplements one’s federal SSI payments.
+It is intended to help cover the cost of one’s basic necessities, such as room and board costs in assisted living.
 The administering agency differs based on one’s state, but in most states, it is either the Department of Human Services (DHS) or the Social Security Administration (SSA).
 A list of all local DHS offices should be found on each state’s Medicaid website.
 Find the SSA office nearest you.

 How Much Does Medicaid Pay?